geevi/home2.0/content/teaching/complexity-theory-21/index.md

 - 4 hrs solving assignments, quizes etc

 ### Evaluations
-- **4 Light Quizzes** (Wieghtage: 25%).
+- **4 Light Quizzes** (Wieghtage: 30%, Best 3 of 4).
 20 min MCQ Test to check your understanding of definitions and to ensure that you have gone through reading material.
   - 22, 28 August and 19, 26 September.
-- **3  Assignments** (Wieghtage: 25%).
+- **3  Assignments** (Wieghtage: 30%, ^Best 5 of 6).
 Problems will require longer to solve.
 You will need to upload written solutions.
 One of the assignments which will be harder can be assigned to a group of students.
 Groups will be formed by the instructors.
   Dates for Release | Submission | Marks Release given bellow:
   1. 12 Aug | 21 Aug | 28 Aug
   2. 21 Aug | 31 Aug | 5 Sept
   3. 31 Aug | 22 Sept | 29 Sept  (Group Assignment)
+^There will be 3 more assignments in the Part II.
   <!-- 4.
 11 Sept | 22 Sept | 29 Sept    -->
-- **2 Deep Quizzes** (Wieghtage: 30%).
+- **2 Deep Quizzes** (Wieghtage: 30%, ^Best 3 of 4).
 We will be doing timed exams of 1hr in moodle.
   1. Between 6-8 Sept | Mark release by 18th Sept.
   2. 30th Sept | Marks release by 10th Oct.
+^There will be 2 more in the Part II.

-- **Scribe Notes or Presentations** (Wieghtage: 20%).
+- **Scribe Notes or Presentations** (Wieghtage: 10%).
 Students will be given a choice to scribe notes for a lecture or do presentations on an advanced topic.
 They will be evaluated on clarity of explaining the concepts.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Your intelligence cannot be measured by just a number.
 It is defined by your willingness to learn, solve problems and try new things.<br><br>You are more than just a number.
 Develop your skills wherever they may lead.
 Share your ideas.
 Your skills are more valuable than your grades. 🧠</p>&mdash; Prof. Feynman (@ProfFeynman) <a href="https://twitter.com/ProfFeynman/status/1382170602467856384?ref_src=twsrc%5Etfw">April 14, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>